Stay up to date

 The understanding of the BIM industry has to start with personal interest.
 What I’m implying is that stakeholders, including key decision makers and influencers, must have an interest in understanding the BIM industry in order for BIM professionals to start taking action.
 In my experience, some key stakeholders don’t have a clue about the BIM world, and don’t want to have a clue.
 This is very hard to change, but having more projects “bathe” in BIM regularly forces them to eventually come say hi to the elephant in the room.

-Increase personal interest by involving stakeholders in BIM-related projects or aspects of projects so they become acquainted.
+THE SOLUTION - Increase personal interest by involving stakeholders in BIM-related projects or aspects of projects so they become acquainted.

 3. AEC firms are slow or hesitant to step out of their traditional business model